y-scope/zstd-ffi-js/docs/src/dev-docs/building-zstd-wasm.md

 ```

 The task first runs `:deps:download-zstd` to fetch the latest Zstandard source code, then executes
-`:generate-zstd-single-file-lib` to produce the single-file library.
+`:deps:install-zstd-single-file` to produce the single-file library.
 Finally, it builds the CMake
 project, which uses Emscripten to expose the bindings to JavaScript.

 To clean the build: